duizabojul/log-manager/README.md

 You can update microservices during runtime with following commands : `npm run update-consolidator` and `npm run update-ingestor`

-Because of the following `docker-compose.yml` configuration, the initial stack will deploy 6 containers of ingestor microservice, and updating the ingestor during runtime will update containers two by two : you will not experience downtime of your ingestor microservice.
-If you want to change this behavior, update the value of `replicas` and `parallelism`.
+Because of the following `docker-compose.yml` configuration, the initial stack will deploy 6 containers of ingestor microservice (`replicas` value).
+If you update the ingestor during runtime, containers will be shutdowned and updated two by two (`parallelism` value), HAProxy will load-balance traffic on old version working containers and progressively redirect trafic on updated containers.
+In summary, you will not experience downtime of your ingestor microservice.

 ```
+ingestor:
+  ...
   deploy:
     replicas: 6
     update_config:
       parallelism: 2
       delay: 10s
     restart_policy:
       condition: on-failure
       max_attempts: 3
       window: 120s
 ```

+If you want to change this behavior, update the value of `replicas` and `parallelism`.